Visualizing Deep Neural Networks with Topographic Activation Maps: Methods

 \subsection{Topographic Map Layout}

 To compute the layout of the topographic maps, we distribute the neurons of a hidden layer in a two-dimensional space.
 In general, we aim to compute a layout in which neurons of similar activity are in the vicinity of each other (\autoref{fig:methodsummary}B).
-While using the same layout for all groups, we aim for activation similarity of nearby neurons in each individual group.
+In this section, we describe different approaches to obtain such layout.